Judi McLeod

 Worse, MacKay issued his statement in reference to the ongoing violent Muslim rage over the Danish editorial cartoons that depicted the Prophet Mohammad--a Muslim rage that seems to have cost a Catholic priest his life in Turkey, on Tuesday.

-As Toronto Sun scribe Licia Corbella suggests, "Promoting a better understanding internationally of any religion--Islam included--is not MacKay's role or any other federal official's role."
+as Toronto Sun scribe Licia Corbella suggests, "Promoting a better understanding internationally of any religion--Islam included--is not MacKay's role or any other federal official's role."

 But try to lay that, Ms. Corbella, on a policy wonk come to power.